 The stainless steel tap components are machined in batch sizes of 50-off pairs/sets, and the machining time of four hours per pair/set has been cut from 4 hours to 2 hours, a 50% cycle time reduction for BCT Engineering.

 Looking at another component, an aluminium laser casing that is produced in batches of 20-off, the application expertise of White once again managed to reduce cycle times; this time by over two hours per part.
-Speaking of the opportunity to work on this project, White says: “After successes on stainless machining at BCT, I had the chance to run the 40 mm diameter VHSC Widia cutter to rough-out pockets on large aluminium casings.
+Referring to the opportunity to work on this project, White says: “After successes on stainless machining at BCT, I had the chance to run the 40 mm diameter VHSC Widia cutter to rough-out pockets on large aluminium casings.

 “Previously, BCT was using a slightly different tool on the job and we were only able to run at a feed in the region of F2000.
 With the new ITC Widia VHSC tool, we can run at F3500, while doubling the depth of cut.
 This is saving us at least an hour per component, just from the pocket machining.
 The total savings are significant as we machine a relatively large quantity of these parts.”